The-Brook-Nook/General/RULES.md

 ## Possible sanctions 🔨 :
 If a moderator deems that you have broken a rule, they may result in one of these solutions:
-1. Muting you in-game.
+1. **Muting:** Restricting your in-game chat privileges.
-2. Kicking you with a message if needed.
+2. **Kick:** Removal from the current game session with a message if necessary.
-3. Banning you for a pre-determined amount of time.
+3. **Temporary Ban:** A suspension from the game for a predetermined period.
-4. Permanently banning you from the game.
+4. **Permanent Ban:** Complete removal from the game with no chance of reinstatement.

 ## Game-breaking 🎯 :
 Anything that might interfere with experience in a way it wasn't intended to.
 This includes:
-1. Exploiting of any kind.
+1. **Exploiting:** Any kind of exploits such as fly hacks or animations.
-2. Intentional disruption of in-game events or activities.
+2. **Intentional disruption:** Disrupting in-game events or trying to crash the game.
-3. Sharing or promoting game-breaking glitches or bugs without reporting them.
+3. **Game-breaking glitches:** Sharing, using or promoting glitches that may have a massive impact.
-4. Intentional server disruption or attempts to crash the game.

 ## Outfits 👔 :
 We do not allow outfits that may cause controversy.
 This includes:
-1. Avatars that reference historic wars.
+1. **Historic Wars References:** Avatars that reference controversial historical wars.
-2. Avatars that reference known characters which are frowned upon.
+2. **Frowned-Upon Characters:** Avatars referencing characters that may be considered inappropriate.
-3. Avatars that are disruptive such as giant avatars or avatars that may cause epilepsy.
+3. **Disruptive Avatars:** Avatars that are excessively large or may trigger epilepsy.

 ## Behaviour 🦦 :
 If a moderator deems your behavior unacceptable, it may be because of these factors:
-1. Drama, insulting other people, or what might come off as a fight.
-2. Any public display of affection that might make others uncomfortable.
+1. **Drama and Insults:** Engaging in fights, drama, or insulting others.
+2. **Displays of Affection:** Avoid making others uncomfortable with public displays of affection.
-3. Any inappropriate topics or actions.
+3. **Inappropriate Topics or Actions:** Steer clear of discussing inappropriate topics or engaging in inappropriate actions.
-4. Arguing with moderators (to a certain extent).
-5. Spamming, "barking", anything that might come off as troll behavior.
+4. **Arguing with Moderators:** While discussion is welcome, avoid excessive arguing with moderators.
+5. **Spam and Trolling:** Refrain from spamming, "barking," or engaging in troll behavior.

-If a rule is not listed here, it doesn't mean it's not bannable.
-At the end of the day, moderators will use common sense, and so should you.
+Remember, if a rule is not explicitly listed here, it doesn't mean it's not bannable.
+Moderators will use common sense to assess situations, and we encourage you to do the same.
+Let's make the hangout a fantastic place for everyone!